 Posted on October 4, 2019

 The White House is one of the most iconic locations in the United States.
-It is recognized world-wide.
+It is recognized the world over.
 Most people associate the White House with the running of the country and the home of the president.
-However, it can be a frightening place.
-And that is not even counting the politicians.
+However, it can also be a frightening place, not excluding your personal views of the politicians within.

-The White House is the official residence of the President of the United States and their spouse, if they have one, James Buchanan the incumbent from 1857 – 1861 was the last bachelor to be President.
+The White House is, of course, the official residence of the President of the United States and their spouse, if they have one, James Buchanan the incumbent from 1857 – 1861 was the last bachelor to be President.
 The second floor of the central part of the building, also the oldest part, contains the residential suite of the President.
 The current design of the White House consists of several different wings.
 The parts of the White House are the Executive Residence, East Wing, West Wing, and the Eisenhower Executive Office building.
-There is also the Blair House which is used as a guest residence.
+There is also the Blair House, located across Pennsylvania Avenue which is used as a guest residence.

 It is not a hard leap of the imagination to conceive of 1600 Pennsylvania as the continued home to many of its illustrious residents.
 There are many who believe that the White House is haunted.
-There are many theories as to who’s spirit is floating around.
 Many people believe that Dolly Madison is a spirit that haunts this famous address, although she died almost 200 years ago.
 And there are thoughts as to other souls that linger at the White House.
 Indeed, most current residents may draw comfort from thinking a team of helpful past presidents may linger to offer counsel.

-Over the years many visitors and dignitaries have reported paranormal activity at the White House.
-There is a list of sightings that people have claimed to experience.
+Over the years many visitors and dignitaries have reported unusual activity at the White House.
+These listed here are just some of the sightings that people claim to have experienced.

 It has been said that Abraham Lincoln appears in both the Lincoln Bedroom and the Yellow Oval Room.
 This sighting has been reported by First Lady Grace Coolidge, Prime Minister Winston Churchill, and Queen Wilhelmina of the Netherlands.